rancher/elemental-docs/versioned_docs/version-stable/quickstart.md

 As you can see we are setting that our `machineConfigRef` is of Kind `MachineInventorySelectorTemplate` with the name `my-machine-selector`, which matches the selector we created.

+You can get more informations about some cluster options like [`machineGlobalConfig`](https://ranchermanager.docs.rancher.com/reference-guides/cluster-configuration/rancher-server-configuration/rke2-cluster-configuration#machineglobalconfig) or [`machineSelectorConfig`](https://ranchermanager.docs.rancher.com/reference-guides/cluster-configuration/rancher-server-configuration/rke2-cluster-configuration#machineselectorconfig) directly in Rancher Manager documentation.

 <CodeBlock language="yaml" title="registration.yaml" showLineNumbers>{Registration}</CodeBlock>

 This creates a `MachineRegistration` which will provide a unique URL which we will use with `elemental-register` to register